karoliam/Foodbase-web/README.md

 ## Project status
 Summer break

-## SPECIAL THANKS
+# SPECIAL THANKS
-Ilkka Kylmäniemi - For front-end/back-end exercise materials that helped a lot in the project.
+###Ilkka Kylmäniemi - For front-end/back-end exercise materials that helped a lot in the project.
-Patrick Ausderau - For helping with database logic.
+###Patrick Ausderau - For helping with database logic.
-Ulla Sederlöf - For hinting that we missed the meta tag for .
+###Ulla Sederlöf - For hinting that we missed the meta tag for mobile users.